orenbenkiki/olag/doc/system.markdown

 ### Gem Specification ###

-The gem specification is provided as usual, except for using Olag::GemSpecification instead of the Gem::Specification class:
+The gem specification is provided as usual:

 [[Gem specification|named_chunk_with_containers]]

-The Olag::GemSpecification class automatically sets several of the specification fields, assuming a certain directory structure and other
+However, the Gem::Specification class is monkey-patched to automatically several of the specification fields, and adding some new ones:
-conventions:

 [[lib/olag/gem_specification.rb|named_chunk_with_containers]]